jmw5598/gro-light-automation/README.md

 Current raspberry pi project to control/automate an indoor grow light and fan for hydroponics/indoor plant growing.

+This is not a complete project.
+I continually update as I'm working on it.

 Technologies:
 * Angular 2 frontend
 * Spring Boot REST Api